 Consultations carried out as part of the CCMP and the project’s Indicative Business Case, supported this central area of Wellesley Street becoming a bus-only section and we are currently investigating how we can prioritise buses here while limiting other vehicle movements to local access and essential vehicles only.

-Construction is expected to start in 2023 and be complete in time for the Aotea Station opening in 2024.
+Construction is expected to start in mid 2024 and be complete in time for the Te Wai Horotiu (Aotea) Station opening.
 The street will remain open while the works are completed and the project team will work hard to minimise disruption in the area.

 Loading and servicing are critical elements of the day-to-day operation of the city centre.